dps/dps.github.com/source/_posts/2012-12-27-raspberry-pi-webcam-a-gentle-intro-to-crontab.markdown

 Here's a quick and easy first project for new [Raspberry Pi](http://www.raspberrypi.org/) owners - turn your Pi into a webcam, and learn about Linux's ability to run repeated tasks at scheduled intervals with the `cron` utility.

-These instructions work with the [Adafruit's Occidentalis](http://learn.adafruit.com/adafruit-raspberry-pi-educational-linux-distro) distribution for Raspberry Pi.
+These instructions work with [Adafruit's Occidentalis](http://learn.adafruit.com/adafruit-raspberry-pi-educational-linux-distro) distribution for Raspberry Pi.
 They likely also work with any version of the Raspian distro, but I highly recommend Occidentalis if you'd like to do more hardware hacking with your Pi.
 Adafruit have good [instructions on how to get started](http://learn.adafruit.com/adafruit-raspberry-pi-educational-linux-distro/occidentalis-v0-dot-2) and install on an sd card.

 You will need to set up a wired or wireless internet connection to your Pi.